acdh-oeaw/prosnet-workflows/docs/deploy-apis-instance.md

 * `PUBLIC_URL`: The endpoint your service should listen to
 * `SERVICE_ID`: This is the services issue ID in the internal redmine - you have to create that service issue beforehand
 * `K8S_SECRET_DJANGO_SETTINGS_MODULE`: This points to your Django settings.
 There is no default.
 See [the upstream documentation for details](https://docs.djangoproject.com/en/4.2/topics/settings/#envvar-DJANGO_SETTINGS_MODULE)

+Any other variables you want to pass to your Django application have to be prefixed with `K8S_SECRET_` - this is a peculiarity of our deployment setup.

+Secrets you might want to add (important: after you save them in Github as secret, you wont be able to retreive it from there - so please store the secrets in your password manager):
+* `DATABASE_URL`: Your database URL - get it from the sysadmin team

+Same as with the variables: other secrets you want to pass to Django have to be prefixed with `K8S_SECRET_`.